Close Menu

 2. Invest in the right air fryer accessories

-When you’re cooking french fries in the air fryer, it’ll do its best work if each piece of potato is a uniform size.
+When you’re cooking french fries in the air fryer, it’ll work best if each piece of potato is a uniform size.
 Cutting by hand can be challenging, so my advice is to buy a cutter that’ll help you out.
 It’s one of the fastest, easiest-to-use tools you can add to your kitchen.

 Additional air fryer accessories, such as tongs, silicone basket liners, meat thermometers and olive oil sprayers can elevate your air-frying experience.